 Bring Your Parent To Work Day…In A National Park!

 Every season, Yellowstone National Park Lodges hires more than 3,000 seasonal workers.
 After a summer spent living, working, and exploring in the world’s first national park, many fall in love with the place and the people.
 They come home in the offseason and tell their friends and family all about their summer adventure.
+We’ve heard that family members are often a source of referral to work in Yellowstone.
+Typically, it is parents who tell their children about the life-changing experiences they had while working a season in the park.
+However, in some cases, the children tell their parents about their life-changing summer in the park.
 For two of our employees, that was enough to convince their parents to come back the next season and work in the park too!

 Carolyn Hobbs first accepted a job in Yellowstone in 2017.
 Her home was in Tennessee so her dad, Chris Hobbs, drove her out to Yellowstone in May and picked her up again in August.
 When she applied again for the 2018 season, she suggested that, rather than driving back to Tennessee, her dad should just stay and work in the park.
 Chris couldn’t resist a summer in Yellowstone!
 So the summer of 2018 found them working together in the Old Faithful area.
 Chris worked at the Old Faithful Lodge in the food and beverage department while Carolyn worked at the Old Faithful Inn as a hostess.